kajebiii/os-team7/README.md

 	- Remove lock from each entry in the array.
 	- Find locks that became available by unlocking this lock, and returns 0.

+* lock_info struct
+	- contains informations about lock
+	- contains completion

+* Completion
+	- FIFO semaphore
+	- resolve race condition
+	- call wait_for_completion when the task wants to acquire lock
+	- wait_for_completion_interruptible()
+		* Wait for completion call
+		* returns -ERESTARTSYS when signal is pending
+		* return 0 when completion is called

+* Data structure
+	- Acquire check arrays
+		* write_acq_chk[i] : Number of of acquired write lock contains degree i
+		* read_acq_chk[i] : Number of of acquired read lock contains degree i
+	- Wait node list : linked list of wait locks
+	- Acquire node list : linked list of wait locks
+	- A mutex lock controls those data structures to prevent simultaneous accessing.

+* Finding acquirable lock
+	- policy
+		* write lock has higher priority
+		* Find waiting write lock contains current degree.
+If it can grab lock now, acquire write lock and return.
+If there are at least one waiting write lock contains current degree, do not acquire any waiting read lock.
+Otherwise, find waiting read lock contains current degree.
+If possible, acquire read lock immediately.

 * exit_rotlock: This function is always called when the process was terminated.
 	- Check whether there is waiting lock / acquired lock in each range.
 If so, delete those locks from queue.
 	- Find locks that became available by unlocking these locks, and gives them lock if possible.